 Therapy may help people to manage obsessive feelings and develop healthier relationships.
 A therapist may help with processing trauma, managing underlying conditions, and establishing healthier relationship norms.

 In the early stages of treatment, individual therapy is best, especially if the relationship is abusive.
-If each person in the relationship is able to establish better boundaries individually, couples counseling may then help them work together and move past the obsessive love.
+If each person in the relationship can establish better boundaries individually, couples counseling may help them work together and move past the obsessive love.

 There is no clear treatment plan or timeline for recovering from obsessive love.
 It is an individual experience that depends on many factors, from the level of obsessive love to the underlying condition that could be causing it.

 If people with obsessive love are aware of their behavior, seeing a doctor is important in finding out the underlying cause and starting a treatment plan.